How Patent Landscape Analysis Can Help You Enhance Your R&D Strategy

 How Patent Landscape Analysis Works

-The insights provided by a landscape analysis uncovers the hot-spots according to region, players, competition, market, direction of current technology, restricted areas for patent/product-launch, and prospects for business/licensing.
+The insights provided by a landscape analysis uncovers the hot-spots according to region, players, competition, market, direction of current technology, restricted areas for patent/product launch, and prospects for business/licensing.

 The patents can be captured by various keywords (on technology, application areas, etc.) and class-based strategies.
 Search strategy may further include patents from specific assignees, inventors and citations of the identified patents.
-Search parameters can also be customised based on client specific requirements.
+Search parameters can also be customized based on client specific requirements.

 This information points to details of invention in the current state-of-art, which can help researchers/developers to draw overlaps/differences with their own technology.
 This information is often represented as a collective analysis of categorized patents in a tabular format.
 [Explore our Service: Global Patent Search & Information]